protobuf:generate-test

 1.1.0 |

-Enable generating Python stubs (*.pyi files) for static typechecking from the protobuf sources.
+Generate Python stubs (*.pyi files) for static typechecking from the protobuf sources.

-If you enable this, you probably will also want to enable Python itself to get actual source code to accompany the stubs.
+Users will also want to enable Python itself to get actual source code to accompany the stubs.
 Default: false |

 <registerAsCompilationRoot> |